Browning .50 Cal M2 Aircraft

 6116. .50-caliber B. A. gun data (air cooled).

-Here are the titles (exactness not checked), and the oldest date I could find, for some early .50 manuals to show some of the various types:
+Titles (exactness not checked), and the oldest title dates I could find, for early .50 manuals to show some of the various types:

 TR 1300-50A INFANTRY AND AIRCRAFT ARMAMENT.
 BROWNING MACHINE GUN, CALIBER .50, M1921, WATER-COOLED 1932